 On graduating you will have a comprehensive and integrated knowledge and understanding of organisations, their management and the marketing environment in which they operate.
 As part of this, you will have examined accounting and finance from a managers point of view and evaluated the impact of internal and external factors on the kinds of human resource strategies drawn up by international organisations.
 The course will focus on an understanding of how international marketing fits into the organisation and running of a company or multi-company corporation.

-- Innovative and effective Marketing ranked 4th (Complete University Guide 2017).
+Innovative and effective Management School, with our Marketing ranked 10th in the UK (Complete University Guide 2019).

 Principles of Business Management and Economics